brainstormforce/header-footer-elementor/README.md

 ## Changelog ##

+### 1.2.2 ###
+- Fix: Add default fallback theme support after checking if current theme does not add it.

 ### 1.2.1 ###
 - Categorize the Elementor widgets in a separate category in the Elementor window.
 - Hide target rules options when a custom block template is selected.